JaspervRijbroek/getraddish.com/guide/getting-started/components/controller.md

 The method for the action must be placed in the controller with the name: ```_action<Action_name>```.
 The action name must have a capital first letter.

+Be sure to add the permissions and the action you want to call to the controller or else you will encounter an error.

 ## Permissions
 The permissions are handled per controller.
 Within the controller directory a ```permissions``` can be created with files having the same name as the controller itself.
 Within here you can add the permissions per action with your own logic.